 Interoperability Digital object management Preservation |

-Administrative Metadata - Preservation Fields that facilitate the management of resources |
+Administrative Metadata for Preservation Fields that facilitate the management of resources |

 Checksum Preservation event |